 Truly grateful for the many incredible clinicians that she has had the opportunity to work with over the years, Jenni’s presentation will provide those in the helping profession with a renewed sense of energy, passion, and love for their important work.

-She will happily tailor her presentation to meet your needs.
+She will happily tailor her lecture, seminar, or presentation to meet your needs.
 Jenni is also open to speaking about additional topics as well as combining certain presentations.
 To best fit your specific audience, the tagline of each keynote may be edited.